 What is attempting or threatening?

-If you have the intention to apply force or make the victim believe that the threat will be carried out, this could constitute as attempting or threatening assault.
+If you have the intention to apply force or make the victim believe that the threat will be carried out, this could be seen as attempting or threatening assault.
 Additionally, you must create apprehension of violence in the mind of the individual.

 Under s4(1) of the Code: